-The Transport Service is the Vantage component that executes the actions relating to file operations: Move action, Delete action, Copy action, and Deploy action.
+The Transport Service is the Vantage component that executes (or manages the execution via an out-ofprocess resource) the actions relating to file operations: Move action, Delete action, Copy action, and Deploy action.
+File transfers may be performed by an out-of-process resource managed by the Transport service.